api-platform/docs/schema-generator/getting-started.md

 The Cardinality Extractor is a standalone tool (also used internally by the generator) extracting a property's cardinality.
 It uses [GoodRelations](http://www.heppnetz.de/projects/goodrelations/) data when available.
 Other cardinalities are guessed using the property's comment.
-When cardinality cannot be automatically extracted, it's value is set to `unknown`.
+When cardinality cannot be automatically extracted, its value is set to `unknown`.

 Usage: